msg-labs/git-branch/README.md

 # git-branch

-Move branch from your terminal with ease
+> Move branch from your terminal with ease.

+Git branch allows you to interactively search a branch name on the current git repository.
+It displays a list of candidates and a promp to filter the results.

 ## Tips